etiennebravo/expense_tracker/Specifications.md

 # Brief
 This is an app that allows the user to keep track of basic finances such as income and expenses.
-The app will allow the user to generate a summary of their transactions based on a desired timeframe such as a week, month or year.
+The app will allow the user to generate a record of their transactions based on a desired timeframe such as a week, month or year.

 ## Specifications
 1. Users are able to create an account to keep track of their personal transactions.
 Users will be required to register before entering, this is due to the app not being designed to have non-registered users.